 As an exporter, you can benefit from the numerous preferential trade agreements and export schemes New Zealand has negotiated internationally over the years, designed to promote the export of our goods.
 Despite these agreements, some businesses still experience difficulties or barriers to exporting their goods overseas.
 Government agencies may be able to reduce, resolve or even prevent some of these barriers from happening.

 Trade barriers can make it costly or difficult to export to a particular market.
 When they are created by government policies and regulations they are often referred to as non-tariff barriers (NTBs).
 Non-tariff barriers (NTBs) are rules, such as government policies and regulations that make it costly or difficult to export to a particular market.
-You might experience these as ‘red tape, ‘roadblocks’ or ‘costs of doing business’.
+You might experience these as ‘red tape’, ‘roadblocks’ or ‘costs of doing business’.

 The barriers can arise with any type of export from food to digital goods and services, eg: